guguji3/cse15l-lab-reports/lab5.md

 ./written_2/travel_guides/berlitz2/Cancun-WhereToGo.txt

 ```
-I use the `grep -w` to match the whole word "Lucayans" under `skill-demo-data/written_2/travel_guides/berlitz2/*.txt`, it shows that Bahamas-history has two paragraphs mention the whole word "Lucayans".
+I use the `find . -mtime +5` to searches for all files in the skill-demo-data and its subdirectories that were modified more than 7 days ago.

 - Base on examples, `find -mtime` can be useful when you want to search for files based on their modification date.
 The sign of the argument determines whether to search for files that were modified more than (+), less than (-), or exactly (=) the specified number of days ago.
 It is a powerful tool for locating files that have been modified recently or a long time ago.